 Also check out this article: Top 5 FREE AWS Review Materials.

 Validate Your Knowledge

 When you are feeling confident with your review, it is best to validate your knowledge through sample exams.
 You can take this practice exam from AWS for free as additional material, but do not expect your real exam to be on the same level of difficulty as this practice exam on the AWS website.
-Tutorials Dojo offers a very useful and well-reviewed set of practice tests for SA Associate exam takers here.
+Tutorials Dojo offers a very useful and well-reviewed set of practice tests for AWS Solutions Architect Associate SAA-C01 or SAA-C02 takers here.
 Each test contains many unique questions which will surely help you verify if you have missed out on anything important that might appear on your exam.

 If you have scored well on the Tutorials Dojo AWS Certified Solutions Architect Associate practice tests and you think you are ready, then go earn your certification with your head held high.
 If you think you are lacking in certain areas, better go review them again, and take note of any hints in the questions that will help you select the correct answers.
 If you are not that confident that you’ll pass, then it would be best to reschedule your exam to another day, and take your time preparing for it.
 In the end, the efforts you have put in for this will surely reward you.

 Sample SAA-C02 Practice Test Questions:

 A Solutions Architect is designing an online medical system in AWS which will store sensitive Personally Identifiable Information (PII) of the users in an Amazon S3 bucket.
 Both the master keys and the unencrypted data should never be sent to AWS to comply with the strict compliance and regulatory requirements of the company.